Last updated on January 24th, 2023 at 09:28 am.

 Some say there is no verified connection to this bank robbery and the outlaw Jesse James or to the James Gang at all.

 Other documentation states the James boys were thought to be among 11 men on horseback who committed the daylight bank robbery.

 Regardless, it is still significant as the first daylight robbery of a bank in US history.

 “Little” Arch Clements, who was a known member of the James Gang was accused of killing the 17-year-old boy, George Wymore during the robbery.

 The docents are a wealth of information and provide very detailed tours.
 Tours share details and a synopsis of the events of the day the robbery took place in 1866.

 Most of the bank portion of the museum date to circa 1865.
 The floorboards, baseboards, pressed tin ceiling, distorted glass windows, wood trim around windows, the vault & safe are all original.
 The counter and large desk are replicas.

 Among the furnishings, is a rare Seth Thomas clock, set for the exact time and date of the robbery, February 13, 1866.

-Various newspaper articles, advertisements. notices are on display as well as coins used during the Jesse James era.
+Various newspaper articles, advertisements and notices are on display as well as coins used during the Jesse James era.